61 Cygni is the Flying Star | EarthSky.org

 Why does 61 Cygni have such a large proper motion?
 Think about two people who are running, one near you, and the other farther away.
 In contrast to the more distant landscape, the person closer to you would appear to cover more ground – more objects would pass behind him – than the person farther away.

-In a way that’s similar, the very distant stars appear “fixed” in relationship to each other.
+In a similar way, the very distant stars appear “fixed” in relationship to each other.
 They’re actually all moving through space, but most are so far away that we can’t see them move.
 61 Cygni is different.
 It moves relatively rapidly in front of the fixed stars because 61 Cygni is relatively near Earth.
 It is one of the closest stars to our sun and Earth.

-While not the closest star to the sun (that honor goes to the Alpha Centauri system), 61 Cygni is just 11.4 light years distant.
+While not the closest star to the sun (that honor goes to the Alpha Centauri system), 61 Cygni is just 11.4 light-years distant.
 That makes it the fourth-closest star visible to the unaided eye, after Alpha Centauri, Sirius, and Epsilon Eridani.

 61 Cygni’s motion across our sky can’t be easily detected with the eye alone over the span of a human lifetime.
 Astronomers discovered its large proper motion via careful observation.